Zoey-JIN/DelaySSA/algorithm/nondelay.md

 We have therefore found the absolute times of the next firings of reactions $r = µ$ without having to generate any new random numbers.

  Note that after the first timestep is taken in the Next Reaction Method, all subsequent timesteps only demand one random number to be generated.
-The Next Reaction Method developed with the notion of a dependency graph and a priority queue in order to increase computational efficiency.
-This is compared with two random numbers needed for each step of the original Gillespie Algorithm.
+The Next Reaction Method developed with the notion of a dependency graph and a priority queue in order to increase computational efficiency [2].
+This is similar with random numbers needed for each step of the original Gillespie Algorithm.

-[Efficient exact stochastic simulation of chemical systems with many species and many channels]

 ## Algorithm